 Keep Track of Alcohol Cravings

 When you notice the first pangs of a craving, firmly tell yourself that you do not need to give in.
-Remind yourself of what happens when you drink and talk about the future that you envision that has no room for alcohol.
+Remind yourself of what happens when you drink and talk about the future you envision with no room for alcohol.
 If it helps, give a personality to your craving and demand that it leaves.
 Let it know you do not welcome it and won’t be tricked into drinking.
 You can do these things quietly, in your mind, or say them out loud.

 Reach Out for Support

 If you are still struggling, reach out to someone in your support network and have them talk you through this.
-It can be a friend or family member, your AA sponsor, or even pastor at a nearby church.
+It can be a friend or family member, your AA sponsor, or even a pastor at a nearby church.

 Here at Compass Detox, we understand the danger of alcohol cravings.
 They are one of the main ways those dealing with alcohol addiction feel ready to give up on sobriety.
 Our alcohol detox program is set up to help you fight these cravings now and later.
-If you or a loved one live with an alcohol use disorder, reach out to us today at 855.526.4915 and talk about entering our alcohol detox program.
-You have the power to fight this, and we want to help you.
+We not only offer detox but other addiction treatment programs such as: